MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/mobile-apps/platform/mobile-platform-home-page.md

 ## Server-side development

 Workspace attributes and classes are used to create, configure, and publish workspaces on the server.
-These server-side X++ APIs can be used instead of using the task-recorder-based mechanism to build up a workspace.
+These server-side X++ APIs can be used instead of using the task recorder-based mechanism to build up a workspace.
 Workspaces created using either mechanism can then be styled and augmented using the client-side APIs.

 Server-side development is described in these topics:
 + [Workspace class overview](scenarios/mobile-workspace-configuration.md)
 + [Server APIs (X++)](mobile-workspace-server-apis.md)